Lava-Pals/bl-unofficial-docs/content/guides/ultevents/advanced/Finding any Component in scene.md

 > [!info] See [[Using GetComponent in UltEvents#Using GetComponent with methods that don't take a generic Component (THE RED)]] for info on exploiting the debug menu for this purpose!

 ![[ObjectPathWithTheRed.png]]

-Or in our case with the Player Marker, the path we are given will look like this in most of SLZ's scenes:
-- `//-----ENVIRONMENT/Player Marker`

 This is perfect!
 Now that we have an exact path to the player marker, we can feed it into `Transform.Find` to convert our path into a Transform, then parent underneath it to get the location of the Player Marker.